 The risk management division is organised independently of the business units and reports directly to the group CEO.
-The division is responsible for the group's risk models and for further developing effective risk management systems.
-The division is responsible for independent risk assessment, risk reporting and overall risk monitoring in the group.
-The division reports periodically to the group CEO and the board of directors on developments in the risk picture.
+The division is responsible for the Group's risk models and for further developing effective risk management systems.
+The division is responsible for independent risk assessment, risk reporting and overall risk monitoring in the Group and reports periodically to the Group CEO and the Board of Directors on developments in the risk picture.

 The Bank's most important profit objective is to achieve a competitive return on equity.
-This is done through increased focus on risk-adjusted return, and risk pricing is therefore key to achieving the Bank's goal of a satisfactory return on equity.
+This is done through increased focus on risk-adjusted return, and risk pricing is therefore key to achieving the bank's goal of a satisfactory return on equity.
 The Group's principles and framework for internal control and risk management are enshrined in a risk management policy.
 This policy is the Group's internal framework for sound management and control, and sets out guidelines for the Group's overall approach to risk management and is designed to ensure that the Group has an effective and appropriate process to that end.

-Internal control and risk management constitute a process initiated and implemented by the Bank's board of directors, management team and staff that is designed to identify, manage and monitor risks to ensure that overall risk exposure is in adherence with the Bank's adopted risk profile.
-The board of directors receives annually an independent assessment from the internal auditor and the statutory auditor of the Group's risk and of whether the internal control functions appropriately and is adequate.
+Internal control and risk management constitute a process initiated and implemented by the Bank's Board of Directors, management team and staff that is designed to identify, handle and follow up on risks to ensure that overall risk exposure is in accordance with the Bank's adopted risk profile.
+The Board of Directors receives annually an independent assessment from the internal auditor and the statutory auditor of the Group's risk and whether the intern control functions appropriately and satisfactorily.

-The board of directors monitors compliance with adopted frameworks, principles, and quality and risk objectives through:
+The Board of Directors monitors compliance with adopted frameworks, principles, and quality and risk objectives through:

-- quarterly reports from the Group CEO and the risk management division - quarterly/annual report from the internal auditor
+- quarterly reports from the Group CEO and the risk management division - quarterly reports/annual report from the internal auditor